-Unexpected: it should break cliche and evoke enough curiosity to grab someone’s attention and hold it.
+Unexpected: Break cliché and evoke enough curiosity to grab someone’s attention and hold it.

-Emotional: it should have a purpose and relate to people.
+Emotional: Have a purpose and relate to people.

-Story-driven: it should tell a story that inspires people to act.
+Story-driven: Tell a story that inspires people to act.

-The Heath Brothers recommend following as many of their "Made to Stick" principles as possible when devising your idea, so check out this blog post about The Psychology Behind Marketing Viral Videos to learn how five brands followed most of these principles with one of their videos and succeeded in capturing viral attention.
+The Heath Brothers recommend following as many of these principles as possible when devising your ideas.
+(Also, check out this blog post about this blog post to learn how five brands followed these principles with one of their videos and succeeded.)

 5. Rely on visuals.

 Visual storytelling helps people grasp concepts and data easily, so consider complementing your video’s text and narration with dynamic graphics, popular movie and TV scenes, and footage of real people.
-If you do this, your viewers can listen to the information and watch a visual representation of it, helping them form a concrete understanding of your video’s core idea.
+If you do this, your viewers can listen to the information and watch a visual representation of it to help them form a concrete understanding of your video’s core idea.

 6. Add appropriate soundtracks to your videos.

-Play a fitting soundtrack or jingle in your video, and you can grab your audience’s attention and evoke the specific emotions and feelings you want them to associate with your brand.
+Play a fitting soundtrack or jingle in your video to grab your audience’s attention and evoke the specific emotions and feelings you want them to associate with your brand.
 Neglect the musical aspect of your video, and people might actually think less of your brand.

 Music can make your videos much more captivating, impactful, and, in turn, convincing.
 So whether you’re creating fun social media videos, persuasive product videos, or even serious training videos, you must remember that music can separate your video from the rest of the pack.

-For most marketers today, reach is the metric they want to see growing on a consistent basis.
-But without strong emotional resonance, having a wide reach doesn’t really matter.
-So before you start optimizing your videos for algorithms, remember to optimize them for humans first and craft the most compelling content you possibly can.
+For many marketers, reach is a metric that they want to see growing on a consistent basis when it comes to video.
+But without strong emotional resonance, having a great reach isn't as impactful.
+So, before you start optimizing your videos, remember to optimize them for your target audience first and craft the most compelling content you possibly can.